victoriaao/HR_Analytics/README.md

 - Personal recommendation.

 # Data Understanding
-Data of manufacturing company based in Nigeria
-- Source Data: Ultiva
 - The dataset has 6 columns and 1016 rows.
   ## Data Dictionary:
 - Name: Employee names